 This is a tea to wake us up.
 Green tea sharpens our awareness.
 Ginger awakens the senses.
 The sweet taste of liquorice grounds us.
 Lemongrass and black pepper add fresh exciting spiciness.
-A hint of jasmine and rose petal give us a final chance to dream before the day begins.
+A hint of jasmine gives us a final chance to dream before the day begins.
 The essence of this tea is: ‘Pause before the day begins’.

-jasmine green tea*, ginger*, liquorice*, lemon grass*, lemon peel*, black pepper*, lemon verbena*, rose petals*
+jasmine green tea* (green tea*, jasmine flowers*), ginger*, liquorice*, lemon grass*, lemon peel*, black pepper*, lemon verbena*

-The lemon verbena, also known as the verbena, was introduced to Europe in the 18th century.
-Its native home is under the sun of South America, where it has long since been treasured as an important medicinal plant.
-The lemon verbena belongs to the Verbenaceae family and contains important essential oils.
+Lemon verbena was first introduced to Europe at the end of the 18th century.
+Its homeland is under the South American sun.
+The lemon verbena belongs to the vervain family and contains fine essential oils.

 Pour 250 ml of freshly boiled water over the teabag.
 Allow to infuse for 5 minutes.

 - 250 ml 100°C